-At the completion of the investigation, the Title IX Coordinator will provide a summary of findings to the Associate Dean of Students.
-If the Associate Dean of Students determines that it is in the interest of the complainant, she will convene a Sexual Misconduct Hearing Panel comprised of six faculty and staff.
-The Associate Dean of Students or her designee will chair the hearing.
+At the completion of the investigation regarding Sexual Violence or Gender Discrimination, the Title IX Coordinator will provide a summary of findings to the Associate Dean of Students.
+If the Associate Dean of Students determines that it is in the interest of the complainant, he will convene a Sexual Misconduct Hearing Panel comprised of four to six faculty and staff.
+The Associate Dean of Students or his designee will chair the hearing.
 The Title IX Coordinator will attend the hearing as an advisor to all involved parties, complainant, respondent, and panel members and chair.